What other names is Zinc known by?

 - Asthma.
 Zinc intake does not appear to be linked to the risk for developing asthma in children.

 - A blood disorder called beta-thalassemia.
-Early research suggests that taking zinc sulfate along with blood transfusions increases growth in children with beta-thalassemia compared to blood transfusions alone.
+Early research suggests that taking zinc sulfate while undergoing blood transfusions increases growth in children with beta-thalassemia compared to blood transfusions alone.

 - Brain tumor.
 Early research suggests that zinc intake is not linked with a reduced risk of developing brain cancer.